Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection: Experimental Results

-We observe that the conventional SAX has the worst performance all the times.
-The aSAX and the non-dynamic cSAX perform similarly well, both better than pSAX and SAX.
+Our goal at this point is not to achieve the best performance, but to compare how the underlying representation affects the performance of the same detector, which is the reason we chose a rather simple detector for our experiments.
+In Fig.~\ref{fig:symbolic_ROC_no_dim}, we compare the ROC curves for cSAX, pSAX, aSAX and SAX, without dimensionality reduction, for a varying training set size.
+We observe that the conventional SAX has the worst performance in all cases.
+The aSAX and the non-dynamic cSAX perform equally well, both better than pSAX and SAX.
 But only cSAX is able to detect automatically the alphabet size.
 More importantly, the superiority of the dynamic cSAX against all the other representations is apparent.

 Fig.~\ref{fig:symbolic_ROC_with_dim} illustrates the effect of dimensionality reduction on the detector's performance.
 We hold the training set size to 100\% of the total samples and vary the degree of dimensionality reduction $M/N$ in $\{1/32, 1/16, 1/8, 1/4\}$ (from large to low degree of dimensionality reduction).
 As it can be seen, the conventional SAX has the worst performances, whereas cSAX clearly outperforms all the other SAX-based representations.